Hidden Executive Job Market: How Senior Roles Are Really Filled

 How do executives find jobs that aren’t posted?

-Executives typically encounter unposted roles through referrals, targeted outreach, board and investor networks, and industry relationships.
+Executives typically encounter unposted roles through referrals, targeted outreach, board and investor networks, and trusted industry relationships.

 Are job boards useful for executives?